 As cities across the country are discussing defunding or disbanding their police departments, truck drivers are voicing concerns of safety.
-Seventy-seven percent of truck drivers say they will refuse to deliver freight to cities with defunded police departments.
+Seventy-nine percent of truck drivers say they will refuse to deliver freight to cities with defunded police departments.

 Truck driving is historically ranked as one of the most dangerous jobs in the country.
 In 2018, U.S. Bureau of Labor Statistic reported truck driving as the most deadly job in the country.

 Truck drivers have been voicing their concerns on the CDLLife App.
 After reading about their concerns, CDLLife posted a poll on the app.

 We asked drivers on the app, “Would you pick up/deliver to cities with defunded or disbanded police departments?
 Why or why not?”

 As of June 13, 2020, we’ve had over 1,283 respondents and 79% say they will refuse loads to cities with disbanded or defunded police departments.

 “…if something was to happen and you have to take matters into your own hands, and then you risk being prosecuted for protecting yourself.”

 “This is not an area you need to act fearless and think you you’d look like a fool for saying no…Imagine what kind of fool you look like for driving into a hot spot and putting your life in danger.”

 “I will not deliver to an area with a disbanded police department.
 My life matter and I do this for my family.
 We are already at the mercy of these towns and cities with laws and hate against us for parking, getting a meal or even using a restroom.”

 “Simple.
 We may not like it all the time, but laws and order is necessary.”